MuckRock/missouri-childcare-deserts/README.md

 ## Data
 ### Supply of Missouri child care programs
-The "supply" of child programs, [`data/raw/(data/raw/ChildCareAware_nov_2019_mar_2023`](data/raw/ChildCareAware_nov_2019_mar_2023.xlsx), was determind by the licensed capacity of programs by zip code, through data provied by the advocacy group [Child Care Aware](https://mochildcareaware.org/) who has pulled data from [Missouri’s active facility list](https://dese.mo.gov/media/file/active-facility-list-04012023) since 2019
+- The "supply" of child programs, [`data/raw/(data/raw/ChildCareAware_nov_2019_mar_2023`](data/raw/ChildCareAware_nov_2019_mar_2023.xlsx), was determind by the licensed capacity of programs by zip code, through data provied by the advocacy group [Child Care Aware](https://mochildcareaware.org/) who has pulled data from [Missouri’s active facility list](https://dese.mo.gov/media/file/active-facility-list-04012023) since 2019

 ### Demand for Missouri child care
 - The demand for child care was determind by the number of children five and under by Zip Code Tabulation Area, using American Community Survey 5-Year Data (2017-2021).
-This methodology is similiar to the one used by [Child Care Aware Missouri](https://mochampionofchildren.com/caredeserts/) and in [child care research more broadly](childcareaccess.org/methods/).
-ACS data was pulled using the `tidycensus` package in [`etl/2_get-zcta-2017-2021-acs`](etl/2_get-zcta-2017-2021-acs.R) and stored in [`processed/pop_zcta_5acs`](processed/pop_zcta_5acs.csv)
+This methodology is similiar to the one used by [Child Care Aware Missouri](https://mochampionofchildren.com/caredeserts/) and in [child care research more broadly](childcareaccess.org/methods/)

-###
+- ACS data was pulled using the `tidycensus` package in [`etl/2_get-zcta-2017-2021-acs`](etl/2_get-zcta-2017-2021-acs.R) and stored in [`processed/pop_zcta_5acs`](processed/pop_zcta_5acs.csv)

+### Pandemic funding and grant applications
-through two federal COVID-19 relief programs — the Biden administration’s American Rescue Plan (ARPA) and the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 (CRRSA)
+- Through public records requests, MuckRock and The Missouri Indepedent recieved data on every application through seven grants in two federal COVID-19 relief programs — the Biden administration’s American Rescue Plan (ARPA) and the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 (CRRSA)
+- The raw data for each application can be found in [`data/raw`](`data/raw`) with ARPA and CRRSA precedending the grant type, as in [`ARPA Paycheck Protection Round 3 with Paid`](data/ARPA Paycheck Protection Round 3 with Paid.xlsx)

 ## Methodology